Skip to content

 8. Invoke-Item

-The Invoke-Item cmdlet launches items, including files, pictures, executables, etc. It can also launch more than one item at a time.
+The Invoke-Item cmdlet opens files or launches items using their default application or file association.
+It can also launch more than one item at a time.
 Invoke-Item uses the default file association to determine the application to launch with the corresponding file type.

 Here is the basic structure of an Invoke-Item command: